Welcome to Villa Rosehagen!

 Our Housewife comes from Finnmark and willingly incorporates products and habits from that part of Norway.

-Ryfylke region provides a variety of good quality and clean ingredients, and we are so happy that we can share them with our guests in the best possible way!
+Ryfylke region provides a variety of good quality and clean ingredients, and we are so glad to share them with our guests in the best possible way!

 Our food premiss?